Corporations Elections Licensing Securities

-Applicant must complete the reactivation application with the required $175 non-refundable reactivation fee (an adminstrative fee of $50 and $125 applicable renewal fee for the period which the license is reactivated must be paid).
-The doctor of Optometry must submit evidence of attendance at 10 hours of Board-approved continuing education for each year or portion of year in which his/her licensee has been inactive.
-These hours must be completed during a six-month period preceeding reactivation of the license.
+Applicant must complete the reactivation application with the required $175 non-refundable reactivation fee (an administrative fee of $50 and $125 applicable renewal fee for the period which the license is reactivated must be paid).
+The Doctor of Optometry must submit evidence of attendance at 10 hours of Board-approved continuing education for each year or portion of year in which his/her licensee has been inactive.
+These hours must be completed during a six-month period preceding reactivation of the license.

 All address changes must be reported to the Board within 10 days after the move.
 The most efficient way to change an address is through our website.
 You may also submit address changes in writing.
 The license number, name as it appears on the license, the old address and the new address is required.
 Address changes may be submitted by mail or fax (866)888-1308.

 To request a name change, submit the legal document causing the name change (divorce decree, marriage certificate) and a written request providing the name as you wish it to appear on the license, by fax to 866-888-7127, or via e-mail to ExamBoards-Healthcare@sos.state.ga.us.